Rakshasv18/Rakshasv18/README.md

 ### Hi there 👋 Welcome to my github profile 👩🏻‍💻

+Currently working as Applied Scientist Intern, Flawless AI

-- 💪🏻 I’m currently working on getting a job as a Machine Learning / Deep Learning / Data Scientist roles ( FTE , Internships )
+- 💪🏻 I’m also looking for full time roles in Machine Learning / Deep Learning / Speech AI roles ( FTE , Internships )
-- 🕵️‍♀️ I'm currently working as Research assitant at University of Michigan, Dearborn.
+- 🕵️‍♀️ I worked with professor Dr. Hafiz Malik as Research assitant at University of Michigan, Dearborn.
 - 🤔 I’m looking for help in landing an interview to cracking the interview process in ML
 - 👀 Open for discussion on : Deep Fake Generation / LLM / Speech / NLP / CV
 - ✍🏻 Open Source Contribution : https://github.com/coqui-ai/TTS/issues/3541